AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/development_environment.rst

 Development Environment
 =======================

-Before you get started with the tutorials, you need to install the following tools and frameworks.
+Before you begin the tutorials, you need to install the following tools and frameworks.

-**Note that if you just want to learn smart contract development, you only need to install .NET SDK.
+**Please note that if you are solely interested in learning smart contract development, you only need to install the .NET SDK.
+Other tools are used to start aelf nodes, publish contracts, and more.
-Other tools are used to start aelf nodes, publish contracts and etc.
+The installation of these tools is optional, and you can install them as needed.**

-The installation of these tools is optional and you can install them when you need them.**
+For most of these dependencies, we provide command-line instructions for macOS, Linux (Ubuntu 18), and Windows.

-For most of these dependencies, we provide command line instructions for macOS, Linux Ubuntu 18, and Windows.
-In case any problems occur or if you have more complex needs, please leave a message on GitHub and we will handle it ASAP.
+If you encounter any issues or have more complex requirements, please leave a message on GitHub, and we will address them as soon as possible.

 macOS
 -----